ReillyFarrell/portfolio/_posts/music/2015-05-26-what-goes-up.md

 title: "What Goes Up"
 modified:
 categories: music
-excerpt: "For guitar and cello."
+excerpt: "for guitar and cello"
 tags: []
 image:
   feature: